Chaos-Tech-Corp/Modal-Confirmation/README.md

             {
                 "title": "Modal Confirmation Box",
-                "tagline": "This is a modal confirmation box", "message": "Are you sure you want to continue?"
+                "tagline": "This is a modal confirmation box", "message": "Are you sure you want to continue?", "confirm": cmp.getReference("c.handleConfirm")
-                "confirm": cmp.getReference("c.handleConfirm")
             },
             function(modalWindow, status, errorMessage){